upperlinecode/mongodb-music-lab/README.md

 	> Make a note of the username and password for this account.

-2. In the MongoDB dashboard, create another new user that can only read any database.

-3. In the MongoDB dashboard, create a new database that will store data about your musical preferences.
+2. In the MongoDB dashboard, create a new database that will store data about your musical preferences.
+Keep in mind that the `app.py` file contains code (on line 13) that will create a new database for you in MongoDB.
+Here, you can rename your database to whatever you'd like.
+When you run your Python app MongoDB Atlas will check if this database exists; if not it will create it for you.
+You are also welcome to create the database from the Atlas GUI, just be sure to update the database name in your `app.py` file.

 :::learn-note

-**Note:** The free version on MongoDB limits users to one database.
-If you have already created your free database, you will need to create a new collection in MongoDB to work through this lab.
+**Note:** The free version on MongoDB limits users to one cluster.
+For the purposes of this prework, you will only need one cluster.
+Within that cluster you can create multiple databases.
+If you have already created a database for this project, you should create new collections within that database (instead of new database instances) to group like-data together.

 :::

 :::teach-note

-**Note:** The free version on MongoDB limits users to one database.
-If students have already created their free database, have them create a new collection in MongoDB to work through the remainder of this lab.
+**Note:** The free version on MongoDB limits users to one cluster.
+For the purposes of this prework, students will only need one cluster.
+Within that cluster students can create multiple databases.
+If they have already created a database for this project, they should create new collections within that database (instead of new database instances) to group like-data together.

 :::

-4. Update `app.py` with:
+3. Update `app.py` with:
 	- the name of the new database,
 	- the URI of your MongoDB to connect,
 	- a message for the `index()` route.

-5. Create a new route for `/add` that uses the `.insert()` method to add the data below to a collection called `songs` in your new database.
+4. Create a new route for `/add` that uses the `.insert()` method to add the data below to a collection called `songs` in your new database.
 Then return a message to the user to let them know the song has been added.

 	`{"song":"Uptown Funk"}`

 	> Use the MongoDB dashboard to check that the route adds the data to the correct collection in your database before moving on.

-6. Use the `/add` route to add a new song to the collection, but also include:
+5. Use the `/add` route to add a new song to the collection, but also include:
 	- the `song` title
 	- the name of the `artist`
 	- a `description` of why you like the song.

-7. Use the `/add` route to add 5 more of your favorite songs to the database.
+6. Use the `/add` route to add 5 more of your favorite songs to the database.

-8. Use the MongoDB dashboard to delete the "Row, Row, Row Your Boat" document from your collection.
+7. Use the MongoDB dashboard to delete the "Row, Row, Row Your Boat" document from your collection.

-9. Create a new route that shows a list of all of the song titles in your collection.
+8. Create a new route that shows a list of all of the song titles in your collection.

 	> Hint: Break down the steps needed to accomplish this:
 	> 1. Find all of the entries in a collection
 	> 2. Pass the result as a variable to an HTML template
 	> 3. Loop over the variable in the template to build the list

-10. Update your HTML template to include the name of the artist for each song, too.
+9. Update your HTML template to include the name of the artist for each song, too.

-11. Update the route method to show the songs in alphabetical order by the name of the song.
+10. Update the route method to show the songs in alphabetical order by the name of the song.

-12. Update the route method to show the songs in alphabetical order by the name of the artist.
+11. Update the route method to show the songs in alphabetical order by the name of the artist.

-13. Update the route method to show just the first three songs when ordered alphabetically by artist.
+12. Update the route method to show just the first three songs when ordered alphabetically by artist.

 ## Stretch

+13. In the MongoDB dashboard, create another new user that can only read any database.
+Test this user role to make sure it is unable to perform any write actions to your database.

 14. Create a new HTML template that is a form for a user to submit their favorite songs to the list.
 Make sure there is a way for the user to include the song title, artist, and a description of why they like that song.